ojonatan/udacity.com-nd004-p2-multi-user-blog/README.md

 ## TODO

-* Delete blog posts marks them, their connected likes, their images, and their comments as deleted
+* Allow hard deletion of posts/comments and their referring entities
 * EXTRA Maybe add some testing scenarios for redirects and comments

 ## Live URL